MIAReview

 Yakko Bistro

 Miami has the kind of upscale Japanese restaurants where dinner will cost you the equivalent of a used 2001 Toyota RAV4.
 But we have painfully few options when it comes to the opposite.
 That’s why our love for Yakko Bistro runs deep.
-Japanese food this delicious (and for less money than a tank of gas for that RAV4) is rare in our Japanese restaurant universe.
+Food this delicious (and for less money than a tank of gas for that RAV4) is rare in our Japanese restaurant universe.

-But Yakko’s food makes it unique too.
-The menu extends well beyond sushi—which is more than we can say for all those upscale options around town.
-We come here to eat through our own personal list of dishes we’ve been trying to manifest more of in Miami: tsukune, okonomiyaki, and tonkatsu.
-The dress code is who cares and the long menu allows you to order a single filling entree like the chicken omurice, or so many kushiyaki skewers that your server will have to drag over another table.
+The menu extends well beyond sushi—which is more than we can say for so many of those upscale options around town.
+We come here to eat through our own personal list of dishes we’ve been trying to manifest more of in Miami: tsukune, okonomiyaki, and omurice.
+But the Yakko originals, like the crispy pork salad and angel hair uni ikura, are also reason enough to come here.

 Food Rundown